 In the summertime, when zucchinis are plentiful, I try to find creative ways to feed my family zucchini.
-These zucchini waffles are cheesy and delicious, and your family will hardly notice that they are filled with veggies!
+I’ve found everybody loves a good waffle, and these savory waffles are the perfect way to veggie-up everyone’s favorite meal.
+Zucchini waffles are cheesy and delicious, and your family will hardly notice that they are filled with veggies!

 As you know, I love to spiralize zucchini and use it the same way I’d use pasta in any dish.
 I also often spiralize for the week, but I don’t always get to eat all the spiralized zucchini.
 In that case, I use spiralized for this recipe; just make sure you cut the long strands first.